vladmalik/ABStats.js/README.md

 ABStats.js / ABStats.php
 ==========

-Plan your test and analyse your A/B data with a single line of code.

 A statistical library for A/B testing (Version 1.01).
-You can use this library to embed analytics into existing programs, [enhance user scripts](http://goodui.org/vwoaddon), or just learn about statistics.
-The code is designed to be readable.
+Plan your test and analyse your A/B data with a single line of code, embed analytics into existing programs, [enhance user scripts](http://goodui.org/vwoaddon), or just study the code to learn about statistics.

 Functions included
 ----------------------